-The Republic of Estonia will celebrate its 100th anniversary on February 24, 2018.
+The Republic of Estonia celebrated its 100th anniversary on February 24, 2018.

 The centenary is marked from April 2017 to February 2020.